 What’s so important about being physically active?

 Physical activity can make you feel better if you are in a bad mood or stressed out.
 It can relax you and help you sleep well.
-It helps your body use blood glucose, also called blood sugar, for energy.
-Physical activity can help keep your blood glucose in a normal range.
+It helps your body use blood sugar, also called blood glucose (GLOO-kos) for energy.
+Physical activity can help keep your blood sugar in a normal range.

 What activities can I do?